 Right from the beginning, the Urban Renewal Offices (Gebietsbetreuungen Stadterneuerung, GB*) proved an important partner in urban renewal zones.
 The focus is always on the involvement of the community to enhance quality of life in the respective district.

-The GB* offices function as active hubs in neighbourhoods and are there to answer queries regarding Vienna’s housing and tenancy laws, living environments and neighbourly interactions in urban quarters.
+The GB* offices function as active hubs in neighbourhoods and are there to answer questions regarding Vienna’s housing and tenancy laws, living environments and neighbourly interactions in urban quarters.
 As a client-oriented institution with currently five local branches, the GB* offices provide a wealth of free-of-charge services including counselling, information and project work at the district level.

 Rehabilitation and refurbishment